BAFICI: Buenos Aires International Indie Film Festival

 Films at BAFICI are for those 18 and over, but kids aren’t excluded and it has a section dedicated to children and young adults.

-Since 2009, the BAFICITO category of the festival offers films for children and families.
+Since 2009, the BAFICITO category of the festival has offered films for children and families.

 Selecting Films at the Festival